MobiusRoamer/cpp_backtracking/Basics.md

 ---
 ### 2.3 Reference
 A reference variable declared using a `&` in front is commonly used for giving variables an alias.
+It creates a referential link between two variables.

 For example
 ```cpp